bordumb/junkan/docs/cicd_date/design.md

 > **Version:** 1.0.0
 > **Last Updated:** December 2024

-This document describes the design and implementation of Junkan's CI/CD gate - a pre-merge enforcement layer that prevents breaking changes from reaching production.
+This document describes the design and implementation of jnkn's CI/CD gate - a pre-merge enforcement layer that prevents breaking changes from reaching production.

 ---